 Jessica Snow is an artist, professor, and curator based in San Francisco.
 Her painting is characterized by bright, playful geometrics, and her inspiration is fed by research into mid-century architecture, landscape design, 20thc. art history and Asian art history.
-Two recent research trips to Suzhou to study Classical Chinese gardens, calligraphy and ink-wash painting informed her previous body of work, presented at Galleri Urbane in a solo show entitled 'Master of the Nets'.
+Two recent research trips to Suzhou to study Classical Chinese gardens, calligraphy and ink-wash painting informed her previous body of work, the 'Master of the Nets' series.

 Jessica earned a BA from UC Davis and a MFA from Mills College, and also attended the Sorbonne and Skowhegan School of Painting and Sculpture.
 She is adjunct professor in the Studio Art and Art History departments at University of San Francisco, and she’s the recipient of the Cadogan Fellowship Award, the Artadia Award in the Visual Arts Grant, and the US State Department's American Artists Abroad Program.